S1rDev10us/dotfiles/README.md

 - Individual configs for different machines by customizing data in the hosts folder
 - Update home manager and NixOS together or separately
+- Templates for various project types in resources/templates

 ## Host config options